 The ROME (Refinement and Optimization via Machine lEarning for cryo-EM) software package is one of the major research products at the Intel® PCCSB.
 The ROME package is a parallel computing software system dedicated for high-resolution cryo-EM structure determination and data analysis, which implements advanced machine learning approaches in modern computer sciences and runs natively in an HPC environment.
 The ROME 1.0 introduces SML (statistical manifold learning)-based deep classification following MAP-based image alignment.
 It also implemented traditional unsupervised MAP-based classification and includes several useful tools, such as 2D class averaging with CTF (contrast transfer function) correction and a convenient GUI for curation, inspection and verification of single-particle classes.
 The ROME system has be optimized on both Intel® Xeon multi-core CPUs and Intel® Xeon Phi many-core coprocessors.
 The future upgrade of the ROME system will introduce more advanced machine-learning algorithms for enabling methods in high-performance cryo-EM data analysis, including nonlinear dimensionality reduction, deep learning and 4D reconstructions.

-Please cite the following article should you use ROME in your study
+Reference (Please cite the following article should you use ROME in your study)

 Please cite the following articles should you use MAP program in ROME